 Note from the CEO

-The flight to quality has helped the Swiss real estate market in general and, as in many other markets, the core residential market has over heated with prime yields as low as 3.5% in several cases in Geneva and Zurich.
-There has been a slowdown in transactions in secondary micro-markets, since sellers have not been pressed to sell (as banks have been supportive and the properties have been able to continue to generate cash flow).
-Therefore, attractive deals have been scarce.
-In primary markets, the desire for secure income has seen commercial properties with long leases to high quality tenants become more expensive as well with prime yields below 5.5%.
-Whilst yields are remaining low in core markets, the other sectors are weakening and we are beginning to see yields being pushed up and more opportunities coming to market.
+As Switzerland re-invents itself, the flight to quality will drive real estate investment fundamentals.
+In primary markets, the desire for secure income has seen commercial properties with long leases to high quality tenants become more expensive with prime yields well below 5.5%.
+We expect yields to remain low in core markets, however, the other sectors will weaken as we are beginning to see yields being pushed up and more opportunities coming to market.

 These factors continue to pose challenges for the typical real estate traders, however, the value-add players can still find attractive opportunities in such markets.
 At Paragon SA, we search for “value” where the combination of seller circumstances and our expertise in asset management make a deal attractive and with less risk.
 As more money chases core assets that are stabilized, and banks becomes more averse to lending, we expect to find really good opportunities for those with available capital and an appetite to take advantage of opportunities in niche markets.